-Stellar national parks showcase America the Beautiful
+Stellar national parks showcase America the Beautiful in Wyoming

 Northwest Wyoming is blessed with two of our country’s grandest wilderness reserves.
 Indeed, the exquisite scenery in Yellowstone and Grand Teton national parks is right out of a picture postcard.
 With opportunities for sightseeing as well as outdoor activities like hiking, canoeing, horseback riding and climbing, there is never a dull moment in these Rocky Mountain sanctuaries.

 Home of the world’s largest collection of geysers, Yellowstone National Park is located atop an active volcano surrounded by forests and extends into parts of Idaho and Montana.
 Tourists from all over the world come to enjoy outdoor recreation and marvel at the natural wonders in America’s first national park, established in 1872.

 Because Yellowstone is so large, visiting just one area may take an entire day.
 Planning beforehand is important.